nukri-tskvitaia/MathQuest/README.md

         });
 ```

-Make any additional changes as needed to integrate Google authentication into the application fully.
+Make any additional changes as needed to integrate Google authentication fully into the application.

 If you choose not to use Google authentication, you can disable it by commenting out or removing the Google authentication setup code.
 In your Startup.cs file, comment out or delete the following lines: